marco-parillo/qutebrowser-notes/README.md

 1. auto_save.session was false.
 Setting it to true again takes immediate effect, no save dialogue.
 1. url.default_page (Current: https://start.duckduckgo.com/)
 1. url.start_pages (Current: https://start.duckduckgo.com)
+1. input.insert_mode.auto_load (Current: false) Try setting to true so when focus is on a field, you can start typing.